The best part of Eggs Benedict is the rich hollandaise sauce. So ditch the English muffin and use a quick low-carb bread instead!

 It looks like there are two possible explanations, both relating to patrons of certain famous restaurants asking for this type of dish.
 The patrons were named Benedict, of course.

-Serving suggestions
+Serving Suggestions

-Sure, this is a classic brunch dish.
-But I often serve it for dinner!
+Sure, this is a classic brunch dish, but I often serve it for dinner!
 Breakfast-for-dinner is always fun, and in this case, since this recipe takes some time to make, I don't always feel like making it for our first meal of the day, before I've had a chance to fuel up.

 So the perfect solution is to serve it for dinner.
 No one complains. 🙂

-Storing leftovers
+Storing Leftovers

-This is actually one of those dishes that should be enjoyed right away, and the leftovers should be discarded.
+This is one of those dishes that should be enjoyed right away, and the leftovers should be discarded.
 So try to make only as much as you know you'll be able to eat!

 Recipe Card